Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 - Are foods the person with AD likes on the menu?

 Before going to the restaurant, decide:

-- If it is a good day to go.
+- Is it a good day to go?

-- What you will take with you.
+- What should you take with you?
 You may need to take utensils, a towel, wipes, or toilet items that the person already uses.
 If so, make sure this is OK with the restaurant.

 At the restaurant: